Fun Preschool Math with a Watermelon

 This post contains affiliate links.
 Privacy and Disclosure

-But before you completely gobble up your watermelon, have fun using it to explore fractions, weight, and shape with your early learners.
+Before you completely gobble up your watermelon, have fun using it to explore fractions, weight, and shapes with your early learners.

 Watermelon math

-These watermelon activities are simple enough for preschoolers to do with adult supervision.
-A grownup will do the cutting, while kids observe the shapes and sizes that emerge as the watermelon is divided into sections.
+These watermelon activities are simple enough for preschoolers, but big kids can have fun with them too.
+Kids can observe the shapes and sizes that emerge as the watermelon is divided into sections.

 Related: Exploring seeds in foods

 Cut the watermelon in half.
-Look for the circle.
+Observe the circle you created.

-Cut in half again.
+Cut the circle in half.
 Look for the semi-circle, or half circle.

 Will two 1/4 pieces weigh the same as 1/2?